Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-Next we consider the arguments on section V of \cite{Polarski-Kiefer} entitled {\bf Quantum To Classical Transition: Decoherence} we see the authors recast their arguments (requiring, in turn, some recasting of our own counter-arguments) relying now, explicitly, on the standard decoherence argument that misinterprets the fact that the reduced density matrix has the form used in describing a statistical ensemble, to argue that the system has become one of the latter.
-Thus, the whole argument in this section is based on the assumption that decoherence does offer a solution to the measurement problem in QM, an assumption that, as we discussed in the previous sections, is incorrect.
+Next, we consider the more refined arguments such as those presented (on section V of \cite{Polarski-Kiefer}) under the title Quantum To Classical Transition: Decoherence.
+There we see the recasting of the previous arguments relying now, explicitly, on the standard decoherence argument that interprets the fact that the reduced density matrix has the form used in describing a statistical ensemble, to argue that the system has become one of the latter.
+Thus, although no specific claim is made to that end, the whole argument in this section seems based on the assumption that decoherence does in fact offer a solution to the measurement problem in QM.
+This is an assumption that, as we discussed in the previous sections, is not correct.

-We will now look exactly how and where do the problems arise in this specific case.
+We will now look exactly how and where do the problems arise in this specific treatment.

-The first issue that is addressed is that of the identification of the environment: Here the authors note that {\it ``in any fundamental theory.. there is an abundance of different fields with different interactions.
-Among them there will be not be difficult to find appropriate candidates for environmental fields generating decoherence for primordial fluctuations".}

-The problem with this is that, in the same way that inflation is supposed to drive the inflaton perturbations into the vacuum state, it will drive all other fields into their corresponding vacuum state.
-In fact, if there are interactions among the various fields, inflation is going to drive the whole quantum system of fields into the appropriate vacuum of the combined system.
-The equivalence principle indicates that all fields will be affected by the expansion associated with the gravitational sector, in the same fashion, and thus it would be quite difficult to generate any mechanism by which the inflaton ends up in its vacuum and other fields do not.
+\begin{itemize} \item The first issue that is addressed is that of the identification of the environment: Here the analysis offers a path to an answer based on the notion that {\it ``.. in any fundamental theory... there is an abundance of different fields with different interactions.
+Among them there will not be difficult to find appropriate candidates for environmental fields generating decoherence for primordial fluctuations".} The problem with this assertion is that, in the same way that inflation is supposed to drive the inflaton perturbations into the vacuum state, it will drive all other fields into their corresponding vacuum state.
+In fact, even if we accept that there are interactions among the various fields, the point is that inflation drives the whole quantum system of interacting fields into the appropriate vacuum of the combined system.
+The equivalence principle indicates that all fields will be affected by the expansion associated with the gravitational sector, in the same fashion, and, thus, it would be quite difficult circumvent the conclusion.